 Contact - C Peters - Head of Design and Technology - email@example.com

 The Design and Technology department is situated in two areas of the school.
-The Product Design area is in the A block, and comprises of two design/ research areas, two workshops and one combined design area/ workshop.
-Construction and the Built Environment are taught, and a practical area for this has been built under the covered quad.
+The Product Design area is in the A block, and comprises of one design/ research area and two workshops.
 Hair and Beauty is taught in a custom built salon with industry standard equipment.
 Food and Textiles are on the first floor of the S block and include two food rooms, a textiles room and a design/ research base.
-A professional standard training kitchen is located close to the school canteen.

 Design and Technology: Mission statement